People's Liberation Army Air Force: Korean War to the Sino-Soviet Split

 The PLAAF expanded rapidly during the Korean War.
-Two brigades were created in 1950, but disbanded in the early 1950s and replaced by division; both had subordinate regiments.
+Two brigades were created in 1950, but they were disbanded in the early 1950s and replaced by divisions; both unit types had subordinate regiments.
 During the war, 26 divisions and a smaller number of independent regiments and schools were created by personnel transfers from the army; the air force inherited the army's organization and was commanded by army officers.
-By early 1954, there were 28 divisions, with 70 regiments, and five independent regiments operating 3000 aircraft.
-The Soviets provided Mikoyan-Gurevich MiG-15 aircraft (J-2 in Chinese service), training, and support for developing the domestic aviation industry.
+By early 1954, there were 28 divisions, with 70 regiments, and five independent regiments operating 3,000 aircraft.
+The Soviets provided Mikoyan-Gurevich MiG-15 aircraft (named J-2 in Chinese service), training, and support for developing the domestic aviation industry.
 Shenyang Aircraft Corporation built the two-seat MiG-15UTI trainer as the JJ-2, and during the war manufactured various components to maintain the Soviet-built fighters.

-By 1956 the People's Republic was assembling licensed copies of MiG-15s and eight years later was producing both the Shenyang J-5 (MiG-17) and the Shenyang J-6 (MiG-19) under license.
+In 1955, the PLAAF had grown to be the world's third largest air force.
+By 1956 the People's Republic was assembling licensed copies of MiG-15s and eight years later it was producing both the Shenyang J-5 (MiG-17) and the Shenyang J-6 (MiG-19) under license.

 The PLAAF emerged from the war as an air defense force.
-The main role was to support the army by achieving air superiority using fighters, radar, and ground-based weapons.
+Its main role was to support the army by achieving air superiority using fighters, radar, and ground-based weapons.
 This was reinforced through the 1950s and 1960s when the PLAAF's main activities were skirmishing with the Republic of China Air Force near the Taiwan Strait, and intercepting American aircraft.
 The PLAAF was passive in applying offensive airpower due to the limited range of capabilities and political considerations.
-PLAAF was used as a deterrence due to the political culture at the time.
+PLAAF was used as a deterrent due to the political culture at the time.
 The Chinese leadership, in many instances, would cancel offensive bombing missions to prevent escalation, affecting the decision-making autonomy of the PLAAF.

-In 1960, Soviet engineers and advisors left China due to the Sino-Soviet split; although the Soviet Union granted licensed rights to MiG-15, MiG-17, MiG-19, MiG-21, Il-28, and Tu-16, China didn't retain the technical material or machinery as the Soviet advisory withdrew.
+In 1960, Soviet engineers and advisors left China due to the Sino-Soviet split; although the Soviet Union granted licensed rights to MiG-15, MiG-17, MiG-19, MiG-21, Il-28, and Tu-16, China didn't retain either the technical materials or the machinery as the Soviet advisors withdrew.
 China had to reverse-engineer aircraft and missile systems to set up production lines.
-Internal political and economic chaos from the Cultural Revolution, the Great Leap Forward severely impacted the modernization and development of the PLAAF.
+Internal political and economic chaos from the Great Leap Forward and the Cultural Revolution severely impacted the modernization and development of the PLAAF.

 The prioritization of the missile and nuclear weapon programs also removed necessary resources from the aviation industry, which markedly declined through 1963.
-PLAAAF as a whole stagnated, in metrics such as flight safety, pilot education, training, and strategic planning.
-However, flight hours recovered around 1965 as China started to support North Vietnam and was involved in the Vietnam War.
+PLAAF as a whole stagnated, in metrics such as flight safety, pilot education, training, and strategic planning.
+However, flight hours recovered around 1965 as China started to support North Vietnam and became involved in the Vietnam War.
 Due to difficult conditions, the accident rates raised from 0.249 to 0.6 per 10,000 sorties in 1965.

-Between January 1954 and 1971, 22 divisions were created for a total of 50.
+Between January 1954 and 1971, 22 new divisions were created for a total of 50.